 In this four-part blog series, we’ll be discussing how the greenwashing discussion has evolved across mainstream and social media, and what you can do to successfully communicate your environmental credentials and gain a competitive advantage in an era of greenwashing backlash.

-The rise of greenwashing discussion and the backlash
+The rise of greenwashing and the backlash

 With the media hungry for environmental news in recent years, there was a soar in green PR and businesses started to speak loudly about their environmental sustainability initiatives.
 And while many brands have a genuine desire to tackle climate change and help the planet, they’re also driven by the understanding that it makes commercial sense to start playing their part.
 Particularly with the growth and financial success of green brands becoming more apparent.

-This has led to skepticism among journalists and other stakeholders as to whether brands have been leading with profits or purpose in mind.
+This has led to scepticism among journalists and other stakeholders as to whether brands have been leading with profits or purpose in mind.
 You could argue that it’s unimportant if companies are moving in the right direction.
-But stakeholder skepticism, coupled with the desire for media exposure, laid the foundations for growing corporate greenwashing discussion and accusations across mainstream and social media.
+But stakeholder scepticism, coupled with the desire for media exposure, laid the foundations for growing corporate greenwashing discussion and accusations across mainstream and social media.
 The consequences of which have been reputationally and financially damaging.
 Not to mention a crisis minefield for PR and comms teams to manage.

 As you’d expect, large companies and well-known brands have been the main “victims” of corporate greenwashing accusations, given their public visibility, often accused of deliberately misleading consumers about how green they are.
 But smaller businesses aren’t immune and have been targeted too.